 Check prices (charges), volume, and average length of hospital stay for more than 100 types of common hospitalizations in Virginia.
 Side-by-side comparisons if you select additional hospitals.
 Topics include costs for childbirth, delivery, newborn, C-Section; mental health, depression, psychiatric, alcohol rehab; hip or knee surgery; heart failure, chest pain, cardiac cath, bypass, heart transplant, pacemaker, valve, stent; pneumonia, rehabilitation, digestive disorders, small or large bowel surgery, back and neck problems, spinal fusion, bone cancer and more.
 Includes state and regional average charges.
 Example: Vaginal Delivery (APR DRG 560) average cost was $12,274 statewide; median charge was $10,891.
 Add medical inflation for 2019 estimates.
 Provided by the VA Hospital & Healthcare Association (VHHA); PricePoint systems, 2017 data

 Compare hospital inpatient prices in the state of Washington.
 Find out the typical charges (2018-2019 prices) to estimate the average cost of hospital surgery or medical problems.
 About 60 types, including maternity care, newborn cost, psychiatric hospitalization, knee joint replacement, and digestive problems are covered.
 Shows one procedure or type of hospitalization at a time, similar to other state pricepoint systems.
 Up to 4 hospitals can be compared at once.
 Number of cases for each illness are shown.
 Search by city or by county.
 Presented by the WA State Hospital Association (WSHA)

 Find average facility charges and volumes for each Wisconsin hospital.
 Charges exclude physician and surgeon fees.
-Two-page summary for each WI hospital’s number of births, and other types of inpatient stays: Stroke, Knee replacement (APR-DRG 302), hip replacement (301), COPD, Pneumonia, Heart Failure, Bowel surgery, Septicemia, Psychoses, etc. Full report also shows statewide median charges.
-Released by WHA Information Center July 2018
+Two-page summary for each WI hospital’s number of births, and other types of inpatient stays: Stroke, Knee replacement (APR-DRG 302), hip replacement (301), COPD, Pneumonia, Heart Failure, Bowel surgery, Septicemia, Psychoses, etc. Full report also shows statewide median charges for the year 2018.
+Released by WHA Information Center September 2019